-Ivory Gulls have very restrictive requirements for breeding sites, primarily isolation from terrestrial predators (particularly the Arctic Fox, Alopex lagopus) that are located near marine waters that are partially free of ice in late May and early June.
-They can be found nesting on flat terrain or on cliffs several hundred meters above the ice sheets (COSEWIC 2006b).
-Most nests are located within 100 km of nearby polynyas and/or recurring leads (COSEWIC 2006b).
-Most nest sites on Ellesmere and southeast Devon Island are on granite nunataks 20 - 50 km inland, while on west Devon, Baffin, Cornwallis, and Somerset Islands, the colonies are 20 - 40 km inland on large barren limestone plateaus where the lack of vegetation in turn results in an absence of lemmings and foxes (Gilchrist and Mallory 2005; COSEWIC 2006b).
-They begin to breed after their second year, laying one or two eggs per clutch (COSEWIC 2006b).
+lvory gull requirements for breeding sites are highly restrictive.
+Isolation from terrestrial predators (particularly the Arctic fox, Alopex lagopus) appears to be important and ivory gull will select areas that are located near marine waters partially free of ice in late May and early June.
+They can be found nesting on flat terrain or on cliffs several hundred meters above the ice sheets (COSEWIC 2006).
+Nests are generally located within 100 km of nearby polynyas and/or recurring leads (COSEWIC 2006).
+Nest sites on Ellesmere and southeast Devon Island were found on granite nunataks 20 - 50 km inland, while on west Devon, Baffin, Cornwallis, and Somerset Islands, the colonies are 20 - 40 km inland on large barren limestone plateaus where lemmings and foxes are largely absent (Gilchrist and Mallory 2005; COSEWIC 2006).
+Individuals reach breeding maturity in their second year, laying one or two eggs per clutch (COSEWIC 2006).
 Both parents incubate the eggs alternately for about 25 days.
-The survival of the young chicks is dependent on weather conditions, predation and human disturbance (COSEWIC 2006b).
+Chick survival is dependent on weather conditions, predation and human disturbance (COSEWIC 2006).

-Very little is known about the ecology and behaviour of the Ivory Gull outside the breeding colonies.
-They appear to occasionally form small groups of 20 to 30 but more often are relatively solitary (COSEWIC 2006b).
-They are known to remain close to the pack ice or close to polynyas, scavenging on carrion on the ice (COSEWIC 2006b).
+Very little is known about the ecology and behaviour of the ivory gull outside the breeding colonies.
+They appear to occasionally form small groups of 20 to 30 but more often are solitary (COSEWIC 2006).
+They are known to remain close to the pack ice or close to polynyas, scavenging on carrion on the ice (COSEWIC 2006).